AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 >
 This feature requires an up-to-date certificate on all servers.
 Invalid, revoked or expired certificates will generate errors affecting the overall SMS sending capabilities.

-For more information, refer to the <a href="https://helpx.adobe.com/campaign/kb/sms-connector-protocol-and-settings.html">detailed documentation</a>.
+For more information, refer to the [detailed documentation](https://helpx.adobe.com/campaign/kb/sms-connector-protocol-and-settings.html).

 ### Security enhancements